WorldHealthOrganization/tng-participant-template/README.md

     - Repository URL
     - Invite WHO Bot User to Repository (with read rights).
 The Bot User is: [tng-bot](https://github.com/tng-bot) for production and [tng-bot-dev](https://github.com/tng-bot-dev) for development and acceptance environments.
     - Create GPG Keys for responsible persons for each environment (for tagging)
-3) Fill in content for your country
+3) Fill in content for your country:
+   - for DEV and UAT environments you may use the conf files and the [certgen bash script](scripts/certgen/gen_all_certs.sh) as a guideline

 4) Send an onboarding/participation request to tng-support@who.int

 # Procedure